rsteiners/cheatsheets/git.md

 ##### To list all local configuration
 git config --local -l

+### Adding all the files in the current directory
+git -a . (note: it adds all files and subdirectories recursively)

 ### History
 git log (history)<br />
 git log -2 (two most recent commits)<br />